 In Sweden, other artists recognize and value his singing voice and excellent skills in songwriting.
 Therefore, he has enjoyed being featured in various music projects, one of them being Sebastian Stakset's album titled Genom vatten och eld on the song, Son of God year 2018.

-As One, released in the year 2019, his latest single is a blend of Afro-Soul and pop that reminds of Tracy Chapman’s early music's simplicity and seriousness.
-The recording of As One was an urgent response to the ignorance and violence in South Africa, and with a sincere voice, Mpho Ludidi sings to inspire a new atmosphere of love and forgiveness.
+In the year 2019, Mpho released his single, As One; a blend of Afro-Soul and pop that reminds of Tracy Chapman’s early music's simplicity and seriousness.
+The recording of As One was an urgent response to the ignorance and violence in South Africa, and with a sincere voice, Mpho Ludidi sings to inspire an atmosphere of love and forgiveness.

 In 2019, he continued touring in schools around Blekinge and Kalmar county with the band, Unit, and Hip-hop/Soul singer Adée.
 Mpho Ludidi is currently working on his Gospel album (Love Defined), which will express his awareness of God's love for himself and the world.